 Did you catch who is being taught here?
 It is the leaders who hold the authority in the local church.
 This is not an instruction to the person with the gift.
 It is a command to the leader who is deciding on whether or not to allow a person gifted by the Spirit to teach, serve, lead, or preach.

 The command is “LET HIM”.
 In other words, Get your high-view of self out of the way, and let the members of Christ participate in every part of the local church as God has gifted them and not as you leader might want to control them.
 It states that the limitation is not to be measured per the leader’s faith, but rather to allow them to contribute according to that person’s faith.
+Of course, the Bible has a great deal to instruct, beyond just faith as highlighted in this passage, on guiding such participation in orderly, godly, and obedient ways that uphold the Truth.
+Church preaching, worship, and participation is not a free-for-all, but the boundaries are defined by Scripture and not by club membership.
 The text eventually culminates this instruction to church leaders who tend to stand in the way of letting other members do what God wants, by saying,

 “So then, each of us will give an account of himself to God.
 Therefore let us stop passing judgment on one another.
 Instead, make up your mind not to put any stumbling block or obstacle in your brother’s way.”
 (Rom 14:12-13)